 We’ll go through some of the things leaders in the professional medical arena have said and will then distill down the core qualities you want to keep in mind when preparing for your interview.

-Here’s a longish quote from the Chair of the GMC, Sir Peter Rubin.
-He says:
+Quote from the Chair of the GMC, Sir Peter Rubin:

 “Doctors have the enormous privilege of touching and changing lives.
 Through all the changes driven by research and public expectations, some of the art and science of medicine has endured down the ages and defines medicine as a profession, whatever a doctor’s area of practice.
 Doctors: